 - (i) Breeder / Maintainer / Applicant;

 - (ii) Variety collectors in other territories;

 - (iii) Authorities responsible for an official register (e.g. National List);

-- (iv) Market
+- (iv) Market;

-- (v) Plant collections
+- (v) Plant collections.

 3.1.2.2.2 For the purposes of the examination of DUS, UPOV encourages cooperation between variety collectors (see Section 3.2) including, in particular, the exchange of information and living plant material for the examination of distinctness.
-However, in the particular case of parent lines submitted as a part of the examination of a candidate hybrid variety, living plant material should only be made available to other variety collectors in such a way that the legitimate interests of the breeder would be safeguarded.
-Examples of contracts / agreements between authorities and breeders are provided in document TGP/5 "Experience and Cooperation in DUS Testing" (document TGP/5).
+However, in the particular case of parent lines submitted as a part of the examination of a candidate hybrid variety, living plant material should only be made available to other variety collectors in such page 11 a way that the legitimate interests of the breeder would be safeguarded.
+Examples of policies and contracts for material submitted by the breeder are provided in document TGP/5 "Experience and Cooperation in DUS Testing" (document TGP/5).